ishugoel20/SDR_Project/README.md

 # SDR_Project
-This is a project on software defined radio which aims to detect humans behind wall using wifi
+This is a project on software defined radio which aims to detect humans behind wall using radio signal.